ltonetwork/ownables-sdk/README.md

 ### Potion

-An Ownable with at state.
+An basic stateful Ownable.
 The potion gets a random color when instantiated.
 You can drink a portion of the potion, until it's empty.

 ![Potion Ownable](https://user-images.githubusercontent.com/100821/221386764-82a7021f-0216-4e8f-9b50-4ccfb2da1993.png)